backdrop-contrib/gsap_scrolltrigger/README.md

 Install this module using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/extend-with-modules

 ## Documentation:
-Simply add the CSS .showonscroll to your item and when it becomes visible on the screen it will fade in.
+Simply add the CSS .showonscroll to your element and when it becomes visible on the viewport it will fade in.

-add CSS to hide the element until it is visible on the screen
+add CSS to hide the element until it is visible on the viewport.
 ```
 .showonscroll {
     opacity: 0;